Nuclear isomer: Other notable isomers

+Mechanism

+Nuclear orbital theory

 The nucleus of a nuclear isomer occupies a higher energy state than the non-excited nucleus existing in the ground state.
 In an excited state, one or more of the protons or neutrons in a nucleus occupy a nuclear orbital of higher energy than an available nuclear orbital.
 These states are analogous to excited states of electrons in atoms.